HaritsGH/rideshare-price-prediction/README.md

-# Predicting a Rideshare Fare with Regression
+# Predicting a Rideshare Fare with Linear Regression

 The rideshare data was from Kaggle.
-I made a regression model to predict the fare based on that data.
+I made a linear regression model to predict the fare based on that data.